dnrb/synlexification/README.md

 # Repository for the Synlexification paper

-This repository contains code and (shareable) data used to generate the results in ``A discovery procedure for synlexification patterns in the world's languages''.
+This repository contains code and (shareable) data used to generate the results in ''A discovery procedure for synlexification patterns in the world's languages''.

 The main code is in
 * 01_generate_bitexts